Sharad Vesawkar: Personal life

-Sharad Vesawkar was born and raised in UAE, as the second son of Dilip Vesawkar, an engineer, and his wife Himali.
+Vesawkar was born and raised in UAE, as the second son of Dilip Vesawkar, an engineer, and his wife Himali.
 On his father's side, he is of Indian descent, and on his mother's side, he is of Nepalese descent.
 He, along with his brother, Mahendra, learnt to play cricket in his childhood in the country.
 The family returned to Nepal in 1995 after his father's retirement.
-He is married to Nepali Actress Nisha Adhikari.
+He was married to Nepali Actress Nisha Adhikari.

 International career

 Vesawkar first represented Nepal at Under-15 level, playing in the Under-15 Asia Cup in the United Arab Emirates in December 2002.
 In his second match against Qatar Under-15s he scored a century to win the man of the match award.

 He first played at Under-19 level in April 2003 on a tour of India.
 Later in the year, he played in the Youth Asia Cup in Karachi and won the man of the match award in the final against Malaysia Under-19s.
 The following year he played in the ACC Under-17 Cup in India and the 2004 ICC Under-19 Cricket World Cup in Bangladesh.

 In 2004, he made his début for the Nepal senior side in what was also his first first-class match against the UAE in the 2004 ICC Intercontinental Cup.
 He also played an Intercontinental Cup match against Malaysia the next month.
 He also played in the 2004 ACC Trophy in Kuala Lumpur that year in addition to ACC Fast Track Countries Tournament matches against Singapore, the UAE and Hong Kong.

 In 2005, he played ACC Fast Track Countries Tournament matches against Malaysia, the UAE and Hong Kong.
 The games against the UAE and Hong Kong also counted towards the 2005 ICC Intercontinental Cup.
 He played in the ACC Under-19 Cup in Nepal that November.
 He played for Nepal Under-19s in a second Under-19 World Cup in February 2006.

 In March 2006 he played in a play-off match against Namibia to decide the final spot in the 2006 ICC Intercontinental Cup.
 Needing an outright win to qualify, Nepal could only secure a draw after there was no play on the first day.
 Later in the year he played on a tour of Pakistan with Nepal in addition to playing in the ACC Trophy and ACC Premier League.

 In 2002, while playing in the selection event for U-15, Sarad was determined to get selected or leave cricket.
 He got selected from inter-school competition to the regional team and then for the closed camp training for the national team.
 During the camp, he six five half-centuries against visiting Indian clubs in six matches - an indication of the glorious days ahead.